Last Updated on September 18, 2020

 Among the many things to do here, you should check out the Museum of the Albemarle.
 This is the northeastern branch of the NC Museum of History.

-Head to The Point for some of the best beach views in all of North Carolina.
+And while you’re in Emerald Isle, head to The Point for some of the best beach views in all of North Carolina.

 Come to Wayne County and you’ll discover the four Ps that run the show in Goldsboro and in its surroundings.
 You really have to come and walk around Downtown, eat at some area restaurants, and check out Heritage Farms General Store nearby.